 Features that are common to all board variants will work in the same way they always have.
 For example, you will be able to use the same blocks in MakeCode to use the accelerometer on any board revision.

-You can use the latest board revision in the beta editor
+You can use the latest board revision in the live editor

 New MakeCode APIs